MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 	 ![Picture 20](Linked_image_Files/10-perform-data-analysis-in-power-bi-desktop_image26.png)

 8. Expand the **Forecast** section.
-    1. *If the **Forecast** section is not available, it’s probably because the visual hasn’t been correctly configured.
+    1. *If the **Forecast** section isn't available, it’s probably because the visual hasn’t been correctly configured.
 Forecasting is only available when two conditions are met: the axis has a single field of type date, and there’s only one value field.*

 1. Turn the **Forecast** option to **On**.